anstasiatum/PetStoreAPITests/README.md

 ## ✅ Automated scenarios
 1. Create a new pet
 2. Find a pet
-3. Update a pet's name
+3. Update pet's name
-4. Update a pet's status
+4. Update pet's status
 5. Delete a pet

 ## ▶️ Build